 Need tables and chairs?

-Here’s what we have on-site (free for use if needed): Seven 2′ round cafe tables, three 6′ folding tables, two 8′ folding tables, and thirty five wooden folding chairs.
+Also available for no charge: Seven 2′ round cafe tables, three 6′ folding tables, and two 8′ folding tables.

 Food and Catering

 You’re free to bring in your own caterer, and to supply any linens and cutlery that you’ll need.

 We like Portland Catering Company for their excellent combination of quality and value.

 My Bartender, (another local company) is an excellent choice if you just need someone to supply the bar.